 To learn more about how people are using Facebook Live, Wowza Media Systems wrote a report based on a survey of more than 700 video-streaming professionals.
 The Facebook Live Streaming Benchmark Report 2017 reveals their top challenges and benefits, along with some common use cases.

-In our first post in this series, we talked about the positive outcomes our respondents are seeing.
+In this series, they talked about the positive outcomes our respondents are seeing.
 Here, we’ll look at what’s not working for broadcasters when streaming to Facebook Live.

 Equipment, Setup and Integration Are Top Facebook Live Problems